rollmeister/bitcoinle-core-armv8/README.md

 # Bitcoin Core (e.g. for use as a Metronome) optimised fork
 Binary downloads available for aarch64/Ubuntu 16.04
 https://github.com/rollmeister/bitcoin-armv8

-There is a slow memory leak in the software so restarting say using a cron job once a week is recommended.

 Bitcoin LE Core integration/staging tree
 =====================================